seyf1elislam/Colab_Launcher_for_GitHub_ChromExtension/README.md

 3. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
 4. Click the **Load unpacked** button and select the extension directory.

-## Permissions

-This extension requires the following permissions:

-- `tabs`: To interact with the browser's tab system.
-- `activeTab`: To access and modify the current active tab.
-- `storage`: To interact with the browser's storage.

 ## Version

 This is version 1.0 of the extension.